KennethLeeJE8/tftanalysis_set3/README.md

-#Future Implications
+##Future Implications

-The hope for this project is to be able to import data from other sets, Riot comes up with new TFT sets approxiately every 3 months, this can be used to get an objective picture of the current state of the set.
+The hope for this project is to be able to import data from other sets, Riot comes up with new TFT sets approximately every 3 months, this can be used to get an objective picture of the current state of the set.